App Installation & Overview

 Screen Shot 2022-06-28 at 8.21.11 AM.png

-Then you can open your web browser and enter localhost:3000 in the address bar to see the app.
+Then open your web browser and enter localhost:3000 in the address bar to view the running app.

 Screen Shot 2022-06-28 at 8.22.10 AM.png